What To Do With 10 Million Dollars If It Fell In Your Lap

 To begin to answer the dentist’s question regarding what he should do first starts with his financial situation and financial knowledge.
 How much does he have?

-I’d hate to recommend a list of things to him and then he end up worse off that he started.
+I’d hate to recommend a list of things to him and then he ended up worse off than he started.

 What would most people do with an extra $10 million in the bank?